 Åkerman again: “Bureus in 1612 began to focus on Zamolxes, the Gothic legislator, who as a northern philosopher in 530 B.C. had brought a magical potion, the “pharmakon”, to Italy.
 In his ethnographic studies, Bureus then sought to clarify precisely the knowledge with which Abaris, the northern Thracian sage, had influenced Pythagoras.”
 (Rose Cross p.
 31).
 Bureus shared these ideas with the Rosicrucians, but however they too were looking for Hyperborean knowledge, they did not agree with Bureus.
 Also the Confessio Fraternitates (the second Rosicrucian manifesto) speaks about the Rosicrucian (i.e. original) language, but Bureus’ claims that this is the runic language was not an idea that was received with open arms.

 But, Bureus also had ideas that were shared with others, or in this case it may be better to say that he took it over from someone else.
 Bureus had extensively studied Postel and he took over many of Postel’s ideas, but changed them according to his own ideas.
 An idea of Postel was that ancient Sibyls gave the original Knowledge to people like Pythagoras.
 “Yohannes Bureus, the Swedish antiquarian and teacher of Gustav Adolf, worked as a royal archivist and found much inspiration in the French visionary Guillaume Postel’s cosmographic ideas on the northern spread of the Hyperborean peoples.
 He was particularly interested in Postel’s claims concerning the double sources of prophecy: that the Old Testament prophets are completed by the Sibylline oracles, and of the prophetic role of Alruna, the northern Sybil, who like the Celtic druids had been revered for her great visionary powers.
-Alruna was born in 432 BC and Bureus believed she knew the great Thracian Sibyls, Latona, Amalthea, and Acheia.” (quote).
+Alruna was born in 432 BC and Bureus believed she knew the great Thracian Sibyls, Latona, Amalthea, and Acheia.” (quote from a website that is no longer online).
 And so we come to the next paragraph.

 We just saw that “Alruna” was an ancient Northern woman of knowledge.
 “Alruna” is also the Swedish word for “Alraune”, “Alruin” or “Mandragora”, the most famous of magical plants and often depicted in alchemical drawings as a crossbreed of a man and a plant.
 Bureus had another use of the word though.